Brooklyn

 Guitar Teacher, Bass Guitar Teacher

 Stephen Vario is a dynamic musician and educator with a rich background spanning a variety of genres, including jazz, rock, funk, blues, fusion, and metal.
-With a bachelor's degree of jazz from The New School, Stephen has a deep understanding of music theory, composition, arranging, and performance.
+With a bachelor's degree in jazz from The New School, Stephen has a deep understanding of music theory, composition, arranging, and performance.
 He has honed his craft under the guidance of renowned musicians like Oz Noy, Rez Abbasi, Steve Cardenas, Andy McKee, and Reggie Workman.
 Drawing from a diverse range of influences, Stephen excels in teaching any concept related to music and offering expertise in any genre.
-Whether performing live or instructing students, Stephen brings a dynamic and adaptable approach to music, fostering a love for both technical mastery and creative expression.
+Whether performing live or instructing students at School of Rock Brooklyn, Stephen brings a dynamic and adaptable approach to music, fostering a love for both technical mastery and creative expression.

 Drum Teacher

-Guitar Teacher, Keyboard + Piano Teacher, Bass Guitar Teacher, Vocal Teacher, Show Director, Vincent Blackshadow Braimes
+Music Director, Show Director, Guitar Teacher, Bass Guitar Teacher Vincent Blackshadow Braimes

 Vincent Blackshadow Braimes